 E17: Collection of student loans (PDF 356K)

 Please note that this is for tax years up to and including 2015/16 only.
-The E17 help book won’t be updated for 2016/17.
-You can find guidance for employers making student loan deductions from 2016/17 onwards in Student Loan repayments: guidance for employers.
+The E17 help book won’t be updated for 2016/17 onwards.
+You can find guidance for employers making student loan deductions for 2017/18 onwards in Student Loan repayments: guidance for employers.